-Note: Changing the time affects the graphs and statistics.
-The () symbol may appear on your glucose graph indicating a time change.
+Note: Changing the time affects the graphs, statistics, and settings programmed by time of day since these are dependent on the time setting being accurate.
+The Symbol may appear on your glucose graph indicating a time change.
 Gaps in the graph may result or glucose readings may be hidden.

-Maintenance
+Maintenance and Disposal

-The Sensor has no serviceable parts.
+Maintenance: The Sensor has no serviceable parts.